JuanOsorner/CESDE-s-assignaments/README.md

    ➡️ Run: ssh-keygen -t ed25519 -C "your_email@example.com" and follow the instructions to create the key.

+🔴 -t is the level of incryption

+☢️❗Copy the location of your private key: EXAMPLE .ssh/id_ed25519.pub

 2️⃣ Start the SSH agent:

    ➡️ Run: eval "$(ssh-agent -s)".

+🔴 THIS IS TO SEE IF YOU SSH AGENT IS ALIVE (EXAMPLE: agent pid 17218).

    ➡️ Then, add your private key: ssh-add ~/.ssh/id_ed25519.